NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

-# NeCTAR Cloud & OpenStack Glossary
+### NeCTAR Cloud & OpenStack Glossary

+blah blah blah bllah

 This glossary aims to demystify some of the unavoidable jargon and acronyms that come with moving into the cloud.
 Like for example, what is the cloud exactly?